cython/cython/docs/src/reference/compilation.rst

     calling conventions but disallow the use of keywords.

 ``profile`` (True / False)
-    Add hooks for Python profilers into the compiled C code.
+    Write hooks for Python profilers into the compiled C code.
 Default is False.

 ``linetrace`` (True / False)
-    Add line tracing hooks for Python profilers into the compiled C code.
+    Write line tracing hooks for Python profilers or coverage reporting into the compiled C code.
 This also enables profiling.
 Default is False.
 Note that the generated module will not actually use line tracing, unless you additionally pass the C macro definition ``CYTHON_TRACE=1`` to the C compiler (e.g. using the distutils option ``define_macros``).

-    Note that this feature is currently EXPERIMENTAL.
-It will slow down your code, may not work at all for what you want to do with it, and may even crash arbitrarily.
+Define ``CYTHON_TRACE_NOGIL=1`` to also include
+    ``nogil`` functions and sections.

 ``infer_types`` (True / False)
     Infer types of untyped variables in function bodies.
 Default is